JoseAGonzalezR/CES/README.md

 ## Data Analysis

-In the analysis phase, we utilized SQL queries and Python with Pandas for data manipulation and to derive insights.
+In the analysis phase, I utilized SQL queries and Python with Pandas for data manipulation and to derive insights.
 Here’s an example SQL query used:
 ```sql
 SELECT Industry_Title, Year, AVG(Current_Employment) as Avg_Employment
 FROM ces_data